 Naturally, we will make sure you’re fully prepared for this responsibility.
 Through on-the-job coaching from your Team Leader and a structured in-class training programme that covers audit methodologies, SAP applications, negotiation techniques, project management and process reviews, you’ll grow as an audit professional.
 We’ll add to this with continuous performance reviews and a first-rate mentoring program and within four years you’ll be ready for your business-line position.
 This could be in Finance and Control, Marketing and Sales, Supply Chain or Engineering and Technical – in almost any country in the world.

 Who are we looking for?

 We clearly don’t expect you to be the finished article when you join us.
-However, you’ll need to combine a Masters in Business or Finance, ideally with a major in Finance or Audit, with fluent English and two additional major European languages to a high standard.
+However, you’ll need to combine a Masters in Business or Finance, ideally with a major in Finance or Audit, with fluent English and two additional major languages such as French, German, Mandarin or Spanish, to a high standard.
 As importantly, you’ll need the flexibility to travel widely and strength of character and drive to flourish in a challenging international career that is often described as a lifestyle rather than a role.

-Apply online (searching for CH-International operational auditor, or job id 120002IG).
+Apply online (searching for CH-International operational auditor, or job id 140004UI).

 We have several recruiting periods over the year (assessment process: video interview, assessment centre with final interview)

 Regular start dates: 1st December, 1st March, 1st August

 Our Engineers are among the best-trained – and most widely travelled – in the world.

 Join our Engineering Program and you’ll be introduced to our practices and technologies through three or four placements in Nestlé factories and specialist coaching sessions at our Switzerland headquarters and International Training Centre.
 After this four to six-month orientation is over, you’ll commit to your first two to three-year assignment.